“Compact, yet powerful, the Google Home Mini is one of the smartest miniature smart speakers available.”

 Smart device control

-We were only able to test the Google Home Mini with a Chromecast Ultra, but the integration between the two devices was excellent.
+Smart home control is excellent.
 Commands were executed immediately — when we ordered the Home Mini to start a video, the Chromecast was already loading the video while the Home Mini began to acknowledge our request.
 It is possible the immediate response is to be credited to the fact that both devices are made by Google, but our hope is the same will be true when we are able to connect various smart home devices.
-We’ll update this section of the review once we’ve performed further evaluations.

 The Google Home Mini can play music from YouTube and Google Play right out of the box, and from Spotify and Pandora once those services are linked through the Google Home app.
 Apple Music is not one of them, but you can still play it using a Bluetooth connection.